exercism/docs/building/tracks/new/setup-continuous-integration.md

 Of these workflows, _only_ the `test.yml` workflow requires manual work.
 The other workflows should not be changed (we keep them up-to-date automatically).

+## Test workflow

+The test workflow should verify the track's exercises.
+The workflow itself should not do much, except for:

+- Checking out the code (already implemented)
+- Installing dependencies (e.g. installing an SDK, optional)
-## Implement script to verify exercises
+- Running the script to verify the exercises (already implemented)

+### Verify exercises script

+As mentioned, the exercises are verified via a script, namely the `bin/verify-exercises` (bash) script.
-Track repos start with an _almost_ functioning `bin/verify-exercises` bash script, which does the following:
+This script is _almost_ done, and does the following:

 - Loops over all exercise directories
 - For each exercise directory, it then: